 Useful when you have to find out for any received header error, received address error, discarded packet, etc. It will list out statistics from IPv4, IPv6, ICMPv4, ICMPv6, TCP, UDP, etc.

-Note: to find out any errors quickly you can use below syntax.
+To find out any errors quickly you can use syntax.

 C:\Windows\system32>netstat -s | findstr Errors Received Header Errors = 0 Received Address Errors = 0 Received Header Errors = 0 Received Address Errors = 0 Errors 0 0 Errors 0 0 Receive Errors = 0 Receive Errors = 0 C:\Windows\system32>

-To display Route Table you can use below syntax.
+To display Route Table, you can use the below syntax.
 The following syntax will also list all interfaces.

-To view the status of all interface you can use following syntax.
+To view the status of all interface, you can use the following syntax.
 This will display Received & Sent details.

 C:\Windows\system32>netstat -e Interface Statistics Received Sent Bytes 8988576 2105244 Unicast packets 12972 11880 Non-unicast packets 0 0 Discards 0 0 Errors 0 0 Unknown protocols 0 C:\Windows\system32>